|

 of petrol and lead-acid batteries the ratio is about 500:1; even with

-nickel-metal hydride batteries (another possible contender), the ratio
+nickel-metal hydride batteries (currently a popular contender), the ratio

 approaches 300:1.
 Lithium-ion is becoming a practical, commercial